 The Polytech awards high school credit on a Pass/Fail basis for meaningful community experiences.
 Examples include PE credit for playing on intramural teams or participating in martial arts, fine art credit for singing in a community choir, and work experience for paid or volunteer work.
 Contact us to determine appropriate activities.

 When students take college level courses, they earn college credits documented on a transcript from the organization issuing the credit, and also earn high school credit issued by The Polytech when transferring it in.
-This is a wonderful opportunity for students to experience advanced courses and also to satisfy high school graduation requirements at the same time.
-There are 2 primary options for students:
+This is a wonderful opportunity for students to experience advanced courses and at the same time, satisfy high school graduation requirements.

 The career interest assessments used at The Polytech focus on several areas: